 So, what does “corrosion resistant” mean?
 Read on to learn more from Gateway Cable Company!

 Before we go any further, let’s answer a preliminary question: What is corrosion?
 Corrosion is the gradual decay of a material caused by oxidation, chemical reactions, and other influencers.
 Corrosion spreads easily and is often associated with damage to wires and even humans, so corrosion resistance efforts are important.

 What is Corrosion Resistance?

-Corrosion resistance refers to the ability of a material to resist the oxidation and chemical reactions that cause corrosion.
-This can be an inherent quality in materials or achieved with protective coatings.
+When something is corrosion resistant, it has the ability to resist the oxidation and chemical reactions that cause corrosion.
+This can be an inherent quality in materials or it can be achieved with protective coatings, like those you would find on corrosion-resistant cables.
 Metals like copper alloy, for example, display a variety of corrosion-resistant characteristics that make it a desirable choice, such as resistance to localized corrosion, pitting, cracks, and intra-granular corrosion.

 - Atmospheric: The most common type of corrosion.
 Caused by exposure to oxygen and water vapor in the atmosphere.

 - Uniform: Occurs uniformly over all surface areas.